Elmira Correctional Facility featured in History Channel show ‘Great Escapes with Morgan Freeman’ - NewsBreak

 Deadly rabbit virus confirmed in New York

-NEW YORK (WWTI) — A case of a fatal rabbit disease has been confirmed in New York State.
+A case of a fatal rabbit disease has been confirmed in New York State.
 The New York State Department of Agriculture and Markets confirmed a case of Rabbit Hemorrhagic Disease Virus 2, or RHDV2, in a domestic rabbit in Montgomery County on December 15.
-According to the Department, RHDV2 was first […]

-‘Why aren’t you married yet?’: 1 in 3 people dreading awkward holiday conversations with family
+Federal COVID testing sites open in NYC, city distributes at-home test kits

-The holidays are typically when families and friends come together and ask each other embarrassing questions.
+NEW YORK (PIX11) — More COVID-19 testing sites have been set up across New York City in efforts to ease long lines amid an outbreak fueled by the omicron variant.
+The city broke its single-day COVID case record for a fifth consecutive day, with Mayor Bill de Blasio reporting nearly 11,000 cases in the five […]

 RELATED PEOPLE